ribbit56/PomodoroTimer/README.md

 1. Toggle between light and dark mode using the button in the top right
 2. Add tasks to your to-do list to track what you're working on
+3. Edit tasks by clicking the pencil icon if you need to make changes
-3. Click "Start" to begin your focus session
+4. Click "Start" to begin your focus session
-4. Work on your tasks until the timer ends
+5. Work on your tasks until the timer ends
-5. Mark tasks as complete or remove them as you go
+6. Mark tasks as complete or remove them as you go
 6. Take a break when prompted, or skip to the next session if you prefer
 7. Use the Skip button to move between focus and break sessions at any time
 8. Adjust settings by clicking on the Settings header